DWI Frequently Asked Questions

 Conviction for DWI can lead to severe and far-reaching consequences, and your driving record will NEVER be cleared after conviction is final.

 The answer to this question is extremely long and the subject of great debate.
 Breath testing is used by law enforcement personnel for its ease and convenience, not its accuracy.
 Reliability depends upon the ability of the machine to accurately measure the presence of breath alcohol.
 Breath alcohol supposedly reflects the level of alcohol in a person’s blood.
 Alcohol in the blood, of course, produces a depressive effect upon the central nervous system, leading to intoxication.
-However, even a perfectly functioning Intoxilyzer 5000 and 9000 (the breath machines Texas uses) has problems producing reliable results as to intoxication.
+However, even a perfectly functioning Intoxilyzer 9000 (the breath machines Texas uses) has problems producing reliable results as to intoxication.
 A couple of simple facts illustrate some deficiencies in the machine:

 The machine strictly assumes that your breath and blood have a direct ratio of 2100:1.
 That means an equal amount of alcohol will be found in 2100 ml of breath and 1 ml of blood from the same person.
 Human beings’ true ratios range from under 1000:1 to over 3000:1.
 The 2100:1 assumption helps some people and hurts others.
 Any given person’s result could be inaccurately skewed by as much as 50%, depending on the person’s true breath to blood ratio.
 The problem of breath to blood ratios in and of itself is good reason to cast serious doubt upon the reliability and accuracy of breath testing, and no make or model of breath test machine corrects the problem.